bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-There\'s a lot more on events.
+There&apos;s a lot more on events.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 394/395.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">